tomtzook/Notifier/README.md

 - the class type of the listener which should handle the event
 - the callback of the listener which is expected to handle it

 It is up to the one firing the event to decide what listener callback is supposed to handle it.
+This will invoked all general listeners of the same the given type.
+Predicated listener of the same type will be called only if the predicate confirms the call.

 A `fire` call can be executed synchronously, asynchronously, be blocking or not, and more.
 There is no actual specification of the the dispatching is done, and it depends entirely on the implementation.
 So it is recommended to be aware of the implementation provided.